Still trying to connect to Facebook. Ignore these test posts until we solve this issue. Thanks.

 There are very few historical personalities with the magnetism of the famous Augustinian monk Martin Luther.
 Make no mistake, Luther has been praised and vilified.
 For some he bears specific blame for dividing the church.
 For others he remains a hero because he recovered the gospel and opposed massive church abuses.
 Love him or hate him, Martin Luther gets … Read More

 Several years ago a special ABC Channel 7 Chicago program was done on my life and mission.
 It appears on our resource page inside the ACT3 site but I share it here for those who are new to this ministry and have not yet seen it.
 This is 28-minutes long.

 The most important personal work I do is mentoring and preparing new leaders for missional-ecumenism.
 This work is high demand and high reward ministry, for both me and those who enlist.
-Our next group begins in May of 2017.
+Our next group begins in March of 2018 in Boston, Massachusetts.
 Information is on our website.
-Here is a new video which shows you how the ACT3 Cohort works.
+Here is a video which shows you how the ACT3 Cohort works.
 It changes … Read More